salpida-foundation/sal-meter-kernel-program/README.md

 - perturbation response
 - signal-interface survival under controlled conditions

-### 4. Aptamer G-Iodine path
+### 4. Aptamer G-Iodine workstream
-The **Aptamer G-Iodine** path is active as a core technical workstream focused on:
+The **Aptamer G-Iodine** path is active as a core molecular-interface workstream focused on:

 - sequence feasibility
 - interface compatibility
 - molecular recognition structure
 - signal-gating viability
-- feasibility worth carrying upward into the kernel
+- whether the route is worth carrying upward into the kernel

 ### 5. PI / lab / technical lead evaluation
 PIs, laboratories, and technically serious teams may currently evaluate whether they fit the present stage through a **bounded pilot mindset**: